nazemhem/Grind75/README.md

 # Grind75

 This is my solution to Grind75 LeetCode questions.
-The solutions provided are in Java 8.
+The solutions are in Java 8.